 RMS Summer Studentship Placements Announced

-We're pleased to announce the four projects that have been selected to receive this year's summer studentships.
+We're pleased to announce the five projects that have been selected to receive this year's summer studentships.

-Once their projects have been completed, all four students will write up their work for our membership magazine infocus.
+Once their projects have been completed, all five students will write up their work for our membership magazine infocus.